 This exploratory stage of drug development during which the physicochemical properties of drug molecules are characterized either alone or in combination with excipients is known as preformulation.

 Preformulation studies are carried out on candidate drug molecules that show sufficient pharmacological promise in animal model.

 The information obtained may dictate many subsequent events and approaches in dosage form development.
 This blog post will highlight the objectives, goals, and classes of preformulation, as well as what to consider before starting a preformulation study and finally evaluated parameters in preformulation studies.

 1. To generate useful data needed in developing stable and safe dosage forms that can be manufactured on a commercial scale.

-- To provide an in-depth knowledge and understanding of the physical characteristics of a candidate drug molecule prior to dosage form development.
+2. To provide in-depth knowledge and understanding of the physical characteristics of a candidate drug molecule prior to dosage form development.

 Preformulation studies can be classified into:

-These studies include characterization of particle properties (e.g., particle size and particle shape), bulk density, powder flow properties, compaction behavior etc. They are carried out on the intended dosage form.
+These studies include characterization of particle properties (e.g., particle size and particle shape), bulk density, powder flow properties, compaction behaviour etc. They are carried out on the intended dosage form.